 The system also requires professional installation, which is included in the price.
 An app, available for iOS and Android devices, allows you to remotely monitor the system.

-Cable TV and home security integrated
+Cable TV, internet, phone, and home security integrated

-The cable company formerly known as Comcast offers home security mainly as an additional service for its cable TV customers, but it is also available to anyone in its coverage area.
+Through Xfinity, Comcast offers home security mainly as an additional service for its cable TV customers, but it is also available to anyone in its coverage area.
 The base home system that the company offers includes a decent selection of features, with the entry sensors, one motion sensor and a touch-screen control center for $360.

 For larger houses, there is a $480 option that increases the number of door sensors to five and adds in a wireless camera.
 There is also an ultimate kit that covers 10 doors and includes two cameras for $600.
 Xfinity also offers no-interest, 24-month financing for the system cost, so you can spread the cost of either system over time when you sign up for the two-year monitoring contract.
 Monitoring is provided by COPS Monitoring.